juanjq/hamiltonian_construction/README.md

-# hamiltonian_construction
+# hamiltonian_matrix
-A program to construct matrixes for different Hamiltonian definitions
+A program to construct matrixes for different Hamiltonian definitions, for now we have *Ising model Hamiltonian*